 Here are a few of the thumbnails I created for this project:

-As you can see I chose bright colors (purples, oranges, blues, etc), and I avoided using the normal YouTube colors, because I wanted to make the videos stand out fro the rest of the YouTube platform interface.
+As you can see I chose bright colors (purples, oranges, blues, etc), and I avoided using the normal YouTube colors because I wanted to make the videos stand out from the rest of the YouTube platform interface.

 In Matt’s post he gives 5 rules for his thumbnails: